Desert View Drive: Best Overlooks, Watchtower, and Short Walks

 Published on: October 21, 2025

-By coincidence you arrive at Desert View Drive just as the light softens on the canyon walls, and you’ll feel that familiar hush that makes time stretch.
+You arrive on Desert View Drive just as the light softens on the canyon walls.
+The hush makes time stretch.
 You’ll learn which overlooks beat the crowds, where the Watchtower’s murals whisper history, and which short walks give the best perspectives without a long hike.
 Bring water and layers, park early, and stay a moment longer—there’s a quiet detail ahead you won’t want to miss.

 Planning Your Drive and Timing Tips